65 large phuchkas

 What is Papad Khar?

 Papad Khar (or Saji khar) is an alkaline salt made up of Sodium Carbonate (Na2CO3) and Sodium Bicarbonate(NaHCO3).
 The baking powder along with the Papad Khar help expand the papri when they are fried.

 Sodium Bicarbonate is commonly sold as baking or cooking soda in grocery stores.
 Sodium carbonate is known as soda ash.
 You should be able to find Papad Khar in any big local grocery store in Calcutta.

-To make a substitute for papad khar at home, you need to start with baking soda (sodium bicarbonate).
-Papad khar is a mixture of Sodium Carbonate and Sodium Bicarbonate in a 2:1 ratio by weight.
+If you cannot find papad khar in a grocery store near you, it is easy to make at home.
+To make a substitute for papad khar, you need to start with baking soda (sodium bicarbonate).
+Papad khar is a mixture of sodium carbonate and sodium bicarbonate in a 2:1 ratio by weight.

 2 NaHCO₃ => Na₂CO₃ + H₂O + CO₂

 Using a weighing scale mix Sodium carbonate and bicarbonate in 2:1 ratio by weight.
 Now you have Papad khar.
 Keep it in a jar and put a label on it so that you don't confuse it with baking soda.